finnthedawg/BikeTurner/README.md

   <img width="350"  src="./ControlGrip.png">
 </p>

 To create the back mirror of the light, use an aluminium sheet cut to size using a laser cutter.
 Our designs were created using Adobe Illustrator and adjusted iteratively first on cardboard, and then on the material.
+You can download our files for the laser cutter here:
+*  <a href="./LaserCutterFront.ai"> Front panel</a>
+*  <a href="./LaserCutterBack.ai"> Back panel</a>

 ### Assembly.